The Bluff Point Stoneworks

-The Bluff Point Stoneworks are a prehistoric structure located in the town of Jerusalem, New York, at the crux of Keuka Lake in the Finger Lakes region of western New York State.
+The Bluff Point Stoneworks are a prehistoric structure located in the town of Jerusalem, New York, between the arms of Keuka Lake in the Finger Lakes region of western New York State.
 Though they were studied many times throughout the 20th century, the structure has been mostly destroyed, and it is still uncertain who built the structure.

 Most who researched the Stoneworks were amateurs, not professional archaeologists; as a result, their conclusions led to an even greater uncertainty as to the nature of the structure.